The 23 Arsenal academy graduates playing elsewhere in major leagues

 Coquelin eventually fell out of favour at Arsenal but has rediscovered his best form since leaving for Spain in January 2018.

 The midfielder lifted the Copa del Rey with Valencia in 2019 before helping current side Villarreal beat Manchester United in the 2021 Europa League final.
+Soon enough he’ll be playing in a Champions League quarter-final, with Unai Emery’s Yellow Submarine set to face Bayern Munich.

 Once regarded as the next big thing at Arsenal, Merida failed to live up to expectations and made just 16 appearances for the club.